Collateapp/CollateFileFormat/README.md

 # Collate File Format
 The following document specifies Collate's file format.

 Collate's file format optimizes for readability and openness above all other attributes.
-The goal is to have a human readable format which can be easily parsed and read without the aid of software.
+The goal is to have a human readable format which can be easily parsed and read without the aid of software other than a file browser and text editor.
 This is important for long term archival purposes as well as removing anxiety about being "locked-in" to a developer's ecosystem.
 There is a comfort in knowing that your data will be safe and available to you no matter what happens.

 ## File structure